So, you are thinking about skipping the holidays altogether. Let me assure you: You wouldn't be the first and you won't be the last.

 You Might be REALLY Unhappy You Skipped the Holiday

 Sometimes skipping the holidays sounds a lot better than it actually is.
 If you skip the holiday and realize it might not have been the best decision, cut yourself a break.
-You can always do it again next year!
+You can always do things differently next year!
 You were trying to take care of yourself and, unfortunately, we don't always know what is best for us.
-We do the best we can in the moment and, when we make the wrong choice, we just do it better next time.
+We do the best we can at the moment and, when we make the wrong choice, we just do it better next time.

 Decide What You Will Do

-When You Just Can't Skip the Holidays
+When You Can't Skip the Holidays

 As much as we support self-care, taking breaks, and tending to your own needs, the reality is that sometimes you will have to suck it up and get through the holidays for other people.
 If that's the case, we do have some tips.
 Read 5 Tips: Surviving Tradition for the Children’s Sake Check or check out one of other holiday posts.

 Leave a comment to keep the conversation going!